rosvall/makita-lxt-protocol/type0.md

   h = ratio / 10 - 5
 ```

-where *health* is the 16 bit integer from the response, and *capacity* is that raw capacity value in units of 1/10Ah reported in the battery status response for command `cc aa 00`
+where *health* is the 16 bit integer from the response, and *capacity* is that raw capacity value in units of 1/10Ah reported in the reponse to the basic battery information command `cc aa 00`

 ## Temperature *(same for type 0, 2 and 3)*
 Command: `cc d7 0e 00 02`